coenvweb/coenv-unit-sites-wordpress/wp-content/plugins/wp-pipes/readme.txt

 ###WordPress Content Curation###
 Curated Content is still safe with SEO, and this content curation plugin for WordPress works perfectly to create curated content from RSS Feed, Google News or any other sources.

+> **Limited Time Offer - The earlier you join, the more you save**

+> We are releasing the [best theme for magazine](https://thimpress.com/landing/magwp-magazine-wordpress-theme/)

+> PreOrder now and get 50% OFF and Free Installation Service

+> Or at least, please take a look at [Mag WP](https://magwp.thimpress.com) and give us feedback.

+###News and Magazine WordPress Themes###
+As you are using WP Pipes, most of the time you will use it for a newspaper or magazine website.
+Take a look at MagWP, **the only Magazine WordPress theme** we developed to work perfectly with Pipes and to publish content professionally on the web.
+It has many functions and demos which looks **90% similar to great newspapers like Nytimes, Bloomberg, Lifehack, Pinterest, etc**.

 [youtube https://www.youtube.com/watch?v=zLHFqAHQj2A&hd=1&&cc_load_policy=1]